Gap Represents ‘Missed Opportunity’ to Treat Virus Early, Says UCSF Researcher

-“People with severe mental illness have higher rates of unsafe behaviors that put them at risk for HIV infection,” said first author Christina Mangurian, MD, MAS, of the UCSF Department of Psychiatry.
+“People with severe mental illness have higher rates of unsafe behaviors that put them at risk for HIV infection,” said first author Christina Mangurian, MD, MAS, of the UCSF Department of Psychiatry and the UCSF Weill Institute for Neurosciences.
 “This includes engaging in unprotected sex with HIV positive partners and partners of unknown HIV status, injecting drugs, using substances in the context of sexual activity and episodes of sexual violence.”

 The researchers reviewed the medical records of 56,895 California residents who were on one or more anti-psychotic medications for their illnesses, and found that over a one-year period 6.7 percent underwent HIV testing.
 This compares with the 5.2 percent self-reported HIV-testing rate among California’s general population in 2011.

 The participants were aged 18 to 67, with 42 percent over the age of 48, and all were enrolled in Medicaid for the period from Oct.
 1, 2010 to Sept.
 30, 2011.
 The study was published in the journal Psychiatric Services on Jan.
 17, 2017.

 Early Deaths a Reality for Seriously Mentally Ill